CenterForOpenScience/Policies-and-Procedures/index.md

 If an individual is to be denied employment wholly or partly because of information obtained in a background check, the individual will be informed in advance of any adverse action.
 In addition, where required by law and to the extent applicable, the individual will be given (a) a copy of the relevant background check report, (b) a summary of the individual’s legal rights concerning the background check report, and (c) the name, address and phone number of the third-party vendor if the individual has questions about the results of the report or wants to dispute the accuracy of the report.
 (Note, however, that the vendor does not make employment decisions and will unable to provide any individual with specific reasons as to why the adverse action was taken.)

-Any questions concerning this policy may be directed to the Human Resources Specialist.
+Any questions concerning this policy may be directed to Human Resources.

 Foreign Nationals Sponsorship
 ------------------